|

 The Future Role of Online Hosts - Will Values of Today be Valued Tomorrow?

 For more than 40 years and long before the Internet was invented, traditional online hosts have been providing efficient online services.
 In the meantime, access to a continuously growing amount of electronic information has become a commodity.
 More and more scientific literature has become accessible via Open Access and in particular patent information is available free of charge – a big challenge for commercial information providers.
+Nevertheless the number of information providers has grown; they offer a broad spectrum of information packages and serve the diverse needs of various user communities.

 In many cases, basic or incomplete information is considered to be good enough.
 However, advancing innovation, driving R&D, and protecting intellectual property demands on-going high-quality and trustworthy content and retrieval tools.
 Value-added and aggregated content, precise searching, and reliable expert support are still lasting values provided by online hosts.